 The killing of Cecil the lion in Zimbabwe by an American trophy hunter has fanned the flames of the controversy surrounding sport hunting.
 A familiar claim made by people opposed to sport hunting is that sport hunters “like killing things,” that is to say they enjoy killing for the sake of killing.
 This claim typically leaves me at a loss for words as it is so egregiously wrong.
 Yes, I enjoy hunting, but no, as hard as it is for you to believe, I do not like killing things.
 While most of my hunting expeditions are in pursuit of game birds I enjoy big game hunting too.
 To date my big game hunting experience is in the pursuit of the whitetail deer.
 My introduction to the sport of whitetail deer hunting was by Jason, one of my hunting buddies and a seasoned deer hunter, in 2011.
 It was not until my second season in November 2012 that I shot my first whitetail deer.
 It was a happy and exciting moment for me; the successful conclusion of the hunt with a whitetail deer harvested and secure in the knowledge it was a fair chase as the deer we hunt are wild, not the least bit habituated to humans.Continue reading →

-A shooting at a sawmill in Nanaimo, British Columbia on April 30, 2014 has left two men dead and two in hospital recovering from gunshot wounds.
-The gunman, a 47 year old former employee is in custody.
+A shooting at a sawmill in Nanaimo, British Columbia on April 30, 2014, has left two men dead and two in the hospital recovering from gunshot wounds.
+The gunman, a 47-year-old former employee, is in custody.
 The murder weapon is a shotgun.
 I will not be surprised if prohibitionists use this tragedy to step up their complaints that it is the “availability of guns,” that it is too easy to get a gun, as to what is to blame for such incidents.
 “Availability” or “access to guns” is commonly held as a problem in the ranks of prohibitionists who tirelessly assert this claim.
 Researchers have tried to test this theory that there is a causal link between the availability of guns and deaths and injuries by gun.
 The difficulty for researchers studying this theory is in generating data that can be tested using scientific research methods.
-However, their inability to find a causal link between the availability of guns and deaths and injuries by gun has not stopped prohibitionists from advancing their belief that such a link exists.
+However, their inability to find a causal link between the availability of guns and deaths and injuries by gun has not stopped prohibitionists from advancing their belief that such a relationship exists.
 Continue reading →

 Humans have survived and become the dominant species on Earth as they are living, intelligent beings who apply their ingenuity in making and using tools.
 From the Stone Age on, humans fashioned an array of tools, of which blades were and are a primary implement.
 In the Stone Age, there were individuals who mastered the craft of knapping flint to form knives, spears and arrowheads for hunting and butchering game.
 In time, humans mastered metallurgy, fashioning knives, swords, spears and arrowheads first from bronze and finally iron.
 In ancient Mesoamerica, Mayans, Aztecs, Incas, fashioned blades from obsidian.
 In the present day, knives are mostly made from a blend of carbon steel and stainless steel.
 Knives are a common household item found in the kitchens in every home.
 Together with their use as common household items, knives are still used for hunting and warfare.
 With a sharp edge and pointed tip, the knife has to be handled with care.
 It can inflict a nasty wound if handled carelessly or with malice.
 Continue reading →

-In an effort to prop up the Canadian Firearms Act imposed on Canadian gun owners by the Liberal government of Prime Minister Jean Chretien, Anne McLellan was appointed as the Minister of Justice in 1997 (a post she held until 2002).
-In propping up the Canadian Firearms Act the Ministry of Justice came up with the slogan Aiming for Safety for the promotion of the Canadian Firearms Program, a component of the Canadian Firearms Act.
-I remember all this at the time and then as now when I review the transcriptions of Anne McLellan’s public pronouncements on creating a “culture of safety and responsibility around the ownership and use of guns” I still register shock and disbelief.
-Is she really that obtuse?
+To prop up the Canadian Firearms Act imposed on Canadian gun owners by the Liberal government of Prime Minister Jean Chretien, Anne McLellan was appointed as the Minister of Justice in 1997 (a post she held until 2002).
+In propping up the Canadian Firearms Act, the Ministry of Justice came up with the slogan Aiming for Safety for the promotion of the Canadian Firearms Program, a component of the Canadian Firearms Act.
+I remember all this at the time, and then as now, when I review the transcriptions of Anne McLellan’s public pronouncements on creating a “culture of safety and responsibility around the ownership and use of guns,” I still register shock and disbelief.
+Is she that obtuse?
 How does making gun ownership a crime, enabling bureaucrats to prohibit makes and models of firearm arbitrarily and demanding that hunters and sport shooters register themselves and their property with the state do anything for safety and responsibility around the ownership and use of guns?
 In short, it does nothing of the kind; Aiming for Safety is nothing more than a euphemism for gun prohibition.